 But extracting survivors is a complicated and difficult task and in the beginning, despite their best efforts, they lacked expertise, which resulted in victims dying under the rubble.
 The first White Helmets received training in southern Turkey from Turkish earthquake rescuers, before heading back to Syria with equipment and uniforms, including their namesake white helmets.

-They now work out of 119 centres in the liberated areas of eight western provinces (Aleppo, Idlib, Hama, Latakia, Homs, Daraa, Damascus and Damascus countryside) and have around 3,000 volunteers, including two teams of women.
-To date, these volunteers have saved over 60,000 lives.
+They now work in more than 114 locations across Syria and have more than 2,800 volunteers, including two teams of women.
+To date, these volunteers have saved more than 60,000 lives.

 The men on the Hanano team are aged between 19 and 33.
 Their routine is relatively simple.
 They have a "spotter" who communicates with the team by radio - when a place is hit, the team is alerted and guided to the right location.